autoplot/documentation/javadoc/org/autoplot/datasource/WindowManager.md

-# org.autoplot.datasource.WindowManagerKeep track of window positions.
-Windows should be passed by this class
+# org.autoplot.datasource.WindowManager

- before they are realized, and the name property of the dialog will be used to look up the last size and position.
+Keep track of window positions.
+Windows should be passed by this class before they are realized, and the name property of the dialog will be used to look up the last size and position.
 When the window has a parent, the position is stored relative to the parent.
 Finally when a window is dismissed, this class should be called again so that the position is kept.

-WindowManager( )
+# WindowManager( )

 ***